OctopusDeploy/blog/blog/2022-08/octopus-makes-easier-deployments/index.md

 - Product
 ---

 Tools like build servers, image repositories, and deployment targets come in different shapes and sizes.
 Octopus Deploy supports a range of tools through a straightforward user interface and a best-in-class deployment experience.

-This blog shows you how Octopus Deploy works with other tools in your CI/CD pipeline to simplify complex deployments.
+In this post, I show you how Octopus Deploy works with other tools in your CI/CD pipeline to simplify complex deployments.

-## Build Servers
+## Build servers

-The role of a build server is to take raw code, build it, and package it into a form ready for deployment.
+Build servers take raw code, build it, and package it into a form ready for deployment.
 Build servers can do this through YAML files.
 I built and pushed a sample web application called [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-JS) with GitHub Actions to the Google Content Registry and Travis CI and CircleCI to push to DockerHub.
 Build servers are interchangeable, and they can push to any content registry.

 ### GitHub Actions

-GitHub Actions allows DevOps operations to be performed directly on a GitHub repository.
+GitHub Actions lets you perform DevOps operations directly in a GitHub repository.
 GitHub Actions uses workflows, a feature that allows configuration files to specify a deployment process.
 The GitHub community maintains templates that cover different deployment targets.
-I used a basic one to set up a job to deploy to GCR so it is easy to get started.
+I used a basic one to set up a job to deploy to GCR so it's easy to get started.

 ![GitHub Actions Success](github-actions-success.png "width=500")

 ### Travis CI

 Travis CI is an open-source continuous delivery tool.
-It is free to sign up and works with GitHub.
+It's free to sign up and works with GitHub.
 I connected my GitHub repository to Travis CI.
-Travis CI automatically detects changes on the repository and triggers a build.
+Travis CI automatically detected changes on the repository and triggered a build.
 There wasn't a Travis CI template to use, but there were resources online to make it work.

 ![TravisCI Success](travisci-success.png "width=500")

 ### Circle CI

-Circle CI is also free to start and works with GitHub.
-Circle CI does have templates that you can import.
+Circle CI is also free and works with GitHub, plus has templates you can import.
 The templates were helpful in quickly setting up a deployment flow.
 The added benefit of templates along with a clearer UI made Circle CI easier for me to start with than Travis CI.

 ![CircleCI Success](circleci-success.png "width=500")

 ## Repositories

 An image repository is a place to store deployable images.
 Octopus Deploy uses these images and deploys them to a deployment target.
 Octopus Deploy supports image repositories like Docker Hub, Google Container Registry, Azure Container Registry, and AWS Elastic Container Registry.
-Octopus Deploy is repository agnostic, which gives you flexibility to store images where you want to.
+Octopus Deploy is repository agnostic, giving you the flexibility to store images where you want to.

 ### Docker Hub

 Docker Hub is a central repository for Docker images that [works with Octopus Deploy](https://octopus.com/docs/packaging-applications/package-repositories/guides/container-registries/docker-hub).
-It is free to sign up and create public repositories.
+It's free to sign up and create public repositories.
 The Travis CI and Circle CI images can then be deployed to a target by Octopus Deploy.
 Docker Hub is popular because it is not tied to a specific Cloud vendor like Google, Microsoft or Amazon.
 Docker Hub provides repository functionality without the added bloat of additional cloud services.

 ![Docker Hub](dockerhub.png "width=500")